Gainza

+It is one of the oldest municipalities in the province.
+The town is known for its strong cultural traditions, classic buildings, and well-loved local food.

+Etymology

+The town was first known as Sto.
+Domingo, named after St. Dominic of Guzman.
+It received its ecclesiastical charter on December 10, 1863 from Bishop Francisco Gainza of Nueva Caceres.
+The town was later renamed Gainza in his honor.

 History

 The town is not a young municipality neither it can be counted among the ancient towns and cities in the Bicol Region.
 However, its origin is as old as “Ciudad de Caceres” – Naga City today.
-The municipality was formerly a barrio of Ciudad de Cacares founded by Captain Pedro de Chavez.
+The municipality was formerly a barrio of Ciudad de Caceres founded by Captain Pedro de Chavez.

 The barrio of Ciudad de Caceres was called Sto.
 Domingo, after its patron saint, Sto.
 Domingo de Guzman.
 Because the natives of this farming and fishing village had progressively clung to the fertile lowland soil and fish- rich meandering rivers and creeks in the central part of the province, its people earned the benevolence and recognition of Bishop Francisco Gainza, O.P. of Nueva Caceres.
 On December 10, 1863, the Bishop gave the village of Sto.
 Domingo its Ecclesiastical Charter as a municipality.
 The feast of the parish patron saint, St. Dominic of Guzman is celebrated annually on 8 August.

 It was named after the late bishop of Nueva Caceres, Francisco Gainza of the Dominican Order.
 He selected the barrio Sto.
 Domingo for the construction of a canal or passageway originally planned by two Franciscan Friars and by Governor Norzagaray as early as the first half of the 17th Century.

 The canal was to serve two purposes: one to connect the river of Naga to the sea of Pasacao which would shorten the route from Naga City to Manila avoiding the treacherous San Bernardino Strait, and the other is to serve as another outlet for the flood waters of the lower plains of the province.

 If the Bicol River Basin Development Program had pushed through the building of the canal, the flooding of towns along the Bicol River could have been avoided.
 The death of the bishop overcame the ambitious project shortly after the work begun.
 This canal was called “Via Gainza” in honor of the courageous builder in whose name the town of Gainza was named.
 This canal is still discernible at present, and it is called in the place “napuhong salog” (abandoned canal).
+Napuhong salog starts in barangay Loob in Gainza and ends in barangay Taban,Minalabac.
+The canal is a perfect straight line.

 His death also meant the end of its development.
 For political reasons (there were few voters) the town had been neglected in the matter of road building.
 After three centuries, a good road connecting this town to Naga City was never developed.

 Geography

 Barangays

-Gainza is politically subdivided into 8 barangays:
+Gainza, a municipality in the Philippines, is politically composed of eight (8) barangays.
+Each barangay comprises smaller administrative units known as puroks, and some include sitios.
+The barangays are: